Best hearing aid providers

 |Best and worst hearing aid retailers rated|

+'-' denotes not enough respondents to rate this.
 Customer score is a combination of overall satisfaction and the likelihood that the person would recommend the provider they used to a friend.

 Getting a hearing aid: your experiences